Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “You can have plenty of leads in the funnel,” explained Fidelitas Development’s Moises Parada, “but what are they costing you?
 Are they valuable?”

-“Tracking lead value,” Parada added, “allows you to dig deeper into which leads are actually beneficial to your business.”
+“Tracking lead value using a sales funnel dashboard,” Parada added, “allows you to dig deeper into which leads are actually beneficial to your business.”

 Edwin Plotts of Ladder explained that understanding how valuable a lead is to your business can help set reasonable cost benchmarks and accurately determine the value of your marketing campaigns.